 - Her finner du all informasjon knyttet til søking og opptak.

 Applicants from outside the Nordic countries:

-- The application deadline for international applicant is 1 December for admission to the autumn semester
+- The application deadline for international applicant is 15th of November for admission to the following autumn semester

 - You will find more information about international admission here.

 The courses in the program have varied forms of instruction, typically lectures, exercises, laboratory work, computer work, or combinations of these.